 - Predefined lists of appropriate markings to aid in user decision-making

 - Automatic capture of metadata that facilitates appropriate protection of information

-The Titus solution, when integrated with employee training programs, dramatically shortens CUI program training time.
-Employees learn the important markings for their mission, and Titus provides quick-pick lists to choose and apply all required markings.
+The DCS, when integrated with employee training programs, dramatically shortens CUI program training time.
+Employees learn the important markings for their mission, and DCS provides quick-pick lists to choose and apply all required markings.

 Integration with CNSI requirements

-The Titus marking application is a proven marking tool for classified information.
+The DCS marking application is a proven marking tool for classified information.
 The implementation of CUI markings by federal departments and agencies will be unique for each agency and unit mission.
 Some agencies may not apply CUI markings when a document contains classified information.
 Other agencies will mark both the classified and controlled information within the same document.
-The Titus solution can meet all of these individual needs.
+DCS can meet all of these individual needs.

-Titus provides a customizable application that allows federal agencies to decide what markings to apply.
-As standards and requirements change during the implementation period, Titus can be changed and modified on-the-fly to ensure that mission priorities continue to be met even during changes in policies and standards.
+DCS provides a customizable application that allows federal agencies to decide what markings to apply.
+As standards and requirements change during the implementation period, DCS can be changed and modified on-the-fly to ensure that mission priorities continue to be met even during changes in policies and standards.